- Available 6-7 days a week

 - There is limited scientific research surrounding chiropractic.

 - Initial chiropractic consultation will include any relevant medical history, physical examination, range of motion and palpation.
-Your chiropractor will perform spinal or joint manipulation if there is no medical contraindication and if this form of treatment is indicated.

 - Most private insurance will cover chiropractic treatment in Australia such as Bupa, Medibank etc.